Shuzaiku/dissidia-battlegrounds-docs/docs/nav/create-moveset.md

 ![Accessory placed in accessory folder](../img/moveset-guide-17.png)

 Finally, you'll have to set the accessory's *Path* attribute to `{ character }`.
-This will allow the [PathInterpreter](path-interpreter/index.md) module to parent the attribute to the character when they spawn.
+This will allow the [PathInterpreter](path-interpreter/index.md) module to parent the accessory to the character when they spawn.

 ![Setting the parent path](../img/moveset-guide-18.png)